Can Sleep Training help my baby sleep through the night?

 Sleep training is not easy and can seem daunting to parents.
 Many parents give up because they don’t know how to respond to the wakings.
 They don’t know when to feed, when not to feed.
 How to stop the crying, and how to help their baby get back to sleep in the middle of the night.
 It gets confusing, exhausting, and parents just give up and deal with the wakings.
 The problem is, 3-5 years is a long time to deal with the wakings…

-If your confused about sleep training, I can help you with the entire process.
-Having a step by step sleep plan and a baby sleep consultant guide you and answer all of your questions, will ensure that you are successful!
+Having a step by step sleep plan and a baby sleep expert guide you and answer all of your questions, will ensure that you are successful!